 To isolate your load balancer from the internet and simplify your security posture, you can create a private load balancer.
 The Load Balancing service assigns it a private IP address that serves as the entry point for incoming traffic.

 The assigned floating private IP address is local to the host subnet.
-The primary and standby load balancers each require an additional private IP address from the host subnet.
+The primary and standby load balancers each require an extra private IP address from the host subnet.

 If there is an availability domain outage, a private load balancer created in a regional subnet within a multi-AD region provides failover capability.
 A private load balancer created in an AD-specific subnet, or in a regional subnet within a single availability domain region, has no failover capability in response to an availability domain outage.